 3. Weddings enable one to meet a huge variety of different people from all sorts of backgrounds.
 If you love to people watch, it’s the best thing ever, and you get paid to do it!

 4. Weddings happen all over the place these days and once you start cracking it you get to see and shoot in all sorts of amazing locations.
-In the next 6 months we will be shooting in the Drakensberg, the Karoo, the Natal Midlands, good ol’ Durbs, Port Elizabeth, Cape St Francis, Clarens and INDIA!!!
+We have shot weddings all over South Africa and the world.
 This is a real treat for those who love to see and experience new places and new things.
 I am now hoping and dreaming of a wedding photography booking in Hong Kong and Mozambique! (come on universe … pretty please!!!!)